Archon: The Light and the Dark: Reception

 Archon was very well received.
 Softline praised the game's originality and said that "it's an announcement that Free Fall does games.
 And it does them well."
 Video magazine reviewed the game in its "Arcade Alley" column where reviewers described it as "truly a landmark in the development of computerized strategy games" and suggested that "no review could possibly do more than hint at [Archons] manifold excellence."
 Computer Gaming Worlds reviewer called Archon "a very good game, with lots of care put into its development".
 Of the Atari version, the magazine said that it "is a good first step towards what will be an exciting new class of game.
 Its play, despite the lack of depth or variation that will be possible, is fast moving."
-For Amiga version, the magazine recommended both Archon and Adept for those interested in a challenging strategy games.
+For the Amiga version, the magazine recommended both Archon and Adept for those interested in a challenging strategy game.
 Ahoy! in 1986 called Archon for the Commodore 64 "revolutionary", with excellent graphics and superior gameplay to the sequel.